RFC1920/checkmk-freeswitch/README.md

 Typical output:
  - High inbound call failure 39%; High outbound call failure 36%;

-We do collect switch and gateway status and work is underway to expose those somehow.
+We collect switch and gateway status and work is underway to expose those somehow.

 This is a version 2 plugin and as such will not work with older installs, e.g. 1.6.X or older.